jmeistrich/rnl-conf-2025/slides/slides.md

 <!--
 But then React Native came in and saved everyone with delightful cross-platform apps.
 And everything was good.

-TODO: Well it wasn't good for a while but now it's good -->
+Well to be fair, it was rough for a while now but it's really good.
+-->

 ---